 Meet the most fall-off-the-bone tender, no oven, I-think-I’m-gonna-need-a-bigger-bib Crockpot Ribs.
 Do yourself and every rib lover in your life a finger-lickin’ favor: put a batch in your slow cooker.
-TODAY.
+Baby backs, spare ribs, country…this recipe works with any of your favorite cuts.

 These tender ribs are ideal for game day parties, easy weeknight dinners, or anytime you’re in the mood for something undeniably delicious.